Science and Resources

 Mindful Schools - developed by Mindful Schools in the US.

-Smiling Mind Education Program - developed in Australia by psychologists and health professionals.
+Smiling Mind Education Program - developed in Australia by psychologists, educators and health professionals.

 There are hundreds of books, videos and apps about mindfulness.
 I

 My Mindfulness Resource List - You can download this for a more extensive list of all things mindfulness.

 May your mindfulness practice support you to live with more happiness, peace and ease.